Azure-Samples/azure-search-openai-javascript/README.md

 1. Run `azd auth login`
 2. Run `azd env get-values > .env` to get the environment variables for the app
+3. Run `az login`
-3. Run `npm start` or run the "VS Code Task: Start App" to start the project locally.
+4. Run `npm start` or run the "VS Code Task: Start App" to start the project locally.

 ## Using the app